eXistenZNL/pla/README.md

 _**Note:** OS X Users reported that [Homebrew](http://brew.sh/)'s version of Python works better than the stock one._

+## Optional: Shell completion

+For Bash and zsh, a auto completion helper is available in the directory shell-completion.

+* Bash users typically install the file to `/etc/bash_completion.d/` as described [here](https://github.com/scop/bash-completion).
+* Zsh users can install this file somewhere in their `fpath` as described [here](http://zsh.sourceforge.net/Doc/Release/Completion-System.html#Autoloaded-files).
+* [Oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) users can install this file in `~/.oh-my-zsh/completions`, create the directory if it does not exist yet.

+In all cases, restart your shell so the helper is picked up.

 ### Upgrade an existing installation

 When installed with Pip you can upgrade to the latest version using: